 According to the National Library of Medicine and the National Institutes of Health, 80 percent of Americans will suffer from back pain at some point in their lives.
 Back pain ranges from a dull, constant ache to a sudden, sharp pain.
-Acute back pain refers to sudden pain lasting a few days or weeks, whereas chronic back pain lasts several months.
+Acute back pain refers to sudden pain that lasts a few days or weeks, whereas chronic back pain lasts several months.
 Back pain resulting from an injury should be evaluated by a medical professional.

 The term “back injury” covers an array of ailments, as the injury can be a sprain, strain or herniated disk.
 Whatever the case, back injuries can severely limit movement, and the effects could be permanent.

+A medical provider can diagnose a herniated disk using a diagnostic imaging test called an MRI.
+Treatment varies according to factors such as the patient’s symptoms and age.
+Often, treatments begin conservatively, and, if the symptoms do not subside, aggressive measures are taken.
 Initially, heat and ice can be placed on the back to relieve pain and swelling.
 Physical therapy stabilizes and strengthens the back muscles.
 As with any injury, pain medication can reduce discomfort.
 In some cases, a doctor will recommend surgery to remove the herniated disk.

-Source Information:MedlinePlus.
+MedlinePlus.
 “Back Pain.”
-National Library of Medicine and National Institutes of Health (accessed July 28, 2008).
+National Library of Medicine and National Institutes of Health (accessed Aug 17, 2017).